JMBehnken/Twitter-Followers-Bokeh-Graph/README.md

 The code in this repository creates an interactive html-file.
 With this file you can explore the relationships between Twitter-Accounts based on their shared Followers.

 Example:
-Using only bandnames from festivals the bands are clustering by their music-genre.
+Using only bandnames from festivals, the bands are clustering by their music-genre.

 The code follows these steps: